jensse/axiom/README.md

 ## Extending

-__Custom CSS / JS__: Axiom is setup so you can add your own custom CSS and JS code to extend the theme base css / js files.
+__Custom CSS, JS__: Axiom is setup so you can add your own custom CSS and JS code to extend the theme base files.
 To take advantage of this feature, add a file named `custom.css` and/or `custom.js` to the  _Assets_ directory (`/assets/`).
-Axiom will bundle the custom files with the base theme files, minify the custom code, and preload the bundles to enhance performance.
+Axiom will bundle the custom files with the base, minify, and preload the bundle to enhance performance.

-The Example site Assets directory contains a pair of empty custom CSS and JS files to get you started.
+The _Example_ site _Assets_ directory contains a pair of empty custom CSS and JS files to get you started.

-If you're not using the Custom CSS and JS features, you can delete the corresponding files (`/assets/custom.css` and `/assets/custom.js`).
+If you're not using the _Custom CSS, JS_ feature, you can delete the corresponding files (`/assets/custom.css` and `/assets/custom.js`).

 # Misc.